Paggylyn/Paggylyn/README.md

 - Heavily political people.
 I'm not in the mood to talk about politics with anyone online.
 - People that make fun of cis or straight people in general.
 YOU'RE ignorant  if you make fun of people just for their gender identity and sexuality, het or homo.
 Period.
 - Homophobes or transphobes.
 Literally let people be and get a life.
 - If you fake DID.
 I've only had to read one sourcebook on DID to know 90% of you fuckers are faking it.
-I can tell when you're faking it.
+I can tell when you're faking it and I will not hesitate to point it out.
 - King Henry VIII.